 Let us understand what a small finance bank is from the following points:

-The following is the list of top small finance banks in India, with their branches, headquarters and their USPs:
+The table below lists the top small finance banks in India along with their headquarters, key strengths, and customer care numbers.

 Please note that the number of branches, mergers and other parameters may change, and for detailed information, we request you to visit the official website of these banks for accurate and up-to-date information.